 Night vision devices are highly complicated pieces of technology (it’s the main reason they are so expensive).
 A detailed description of how NV technology works involves a ton of confusing technological terms like ion barriers, micro channel plates, gallium arsenide, and photocathodes.

-Here is a much more basic overview of how night vision works:
+Here is a more basic overview of how night vision works:

-This an incredibly simplified explanation of how night vision works.
-In reality, there is a lot more going on internally with different optical elements and components that improve resolution and image alignment.
-However, for the average consumer, it isn’t all that important to understand all the technological mumbo jumbo.
+This is an incredibly simplified explanation of how night vision works.
+In reality, there’s a lot more going on internally, with different optical elements and components that improve resolution and image alignment.
+However, the average consumer doesn’t need to completely understand all the technological mumbo jumbo.

 Things to Consider When Buying an NVG